MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-scan-network.md

 ## Install the Network Discovery service

 AIP network scan jobs require you to install the additional Network Discovery service on the scanner computer.
-This service is supported only in versions [2.8.85](rms-client/unifiedlabelingclient-version-release-history.md#2885-public-preview) of the unified labeling client.
+This service is supported only in [versions 2.8.85 (Public preview)](rms-client/unifiedlabelingclient-version-release-history.md#version-2885-public-preview) and higher of the unified labeling client.

 **To install the Network Discovery service:**